Ochlawaha River Fishing

 Ocklawaha River catch largemouth bass fishing is good using live shiners and plastic worms around deepwater structures, while topwater lures are productive near vegetation and brush.
-Channel and white catfish are active downstream of Rodman Dam in deep holes along bends of the river and are being taken on worms and chicken livers.
-Some crappies are being caught on minnows around submerged brush.
+Channel and white catfish are active downstream of Rodman Dam in deep holes along bends of the river and are being caught on worms and chicken livers.
+Some Crappies are always being caught on minnows around submerged brush.